WetHat/MarkdownToHtml/Documentation/Convert-MarkdownToHTML.md

 ```

 Convert all markdown files in `E:\MyMarkdownFiles` using
-* the 'advanced' and 'diagrans' parsing extension.
+* the 'advanced' and 'diagrams' parsing extension.
 * the default template

 The generated HTML files are saved to `E:\MyHTMLFiles`.